AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/sticky.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: Sticky widget
+title: Sticky widget | Commerce Frontend Development
-functional_areas:
- - Frontend
- - Theme
+description:
 ---

-## Overview
+# Sticky widget

 The sticky widget allows developers to fix a page element on the screen in a specific position while a user scrolls the page.